Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Pipe relining is a cost-effective and fast method for repairing damaged pipelines.
+- Pipe relining is an economical and quick method of repairing damaged pipelines.

-- CIPP lining is used in the relining of pipes.
+- CIPP lining is used in pipe relining.

-- Relining pipelines is time-efficient, cost-effective, and will last up to 50 years.
+- Relining pipelines is time-efficient, cost-effective and lasts for up to 50 years.

-- The traditional method of replacing pipes is digging up areas of the property in which pipes are situated.
+- The traditional method of replacing pipes is digging up portions of property in which pipes are located.

-- A replacement pipe may be needed to repair pipes that are severely damaged.
+- Replacement of pipes may be required for pipes that are badly damaged.

-- Pipe replacement is costly and lengthy.
+- Pipe replacement is costly and laborious.

-Here’s how it is done:
+Here’s how it will work:

-- A technician cleans the pipeline by using high-pressure water jetting or mechanical cleaning.
+- Technicians clean the pipeline using high-pressure water jetting or mechanical cleaning.

 - Then, they apply epoxy resin made from polyester or fiberglass liner inside the existing pipeline.

-Pros of Pipe Relining
+Benefits Pipe Relining

-The cons of Pipe Relining
+Con’s of Pipe Relining

-What exactly is Pipe Replacement?
+What is Pipe Replacement?

-- An excavation team digs up access to the damaged underground pipe.
+- An excavation team digs access to the deteriorated underground pipe.

 Pros of Pipe Replacement